-This Associated Press photo of Hazard, Ky., on May 11, 1963 shows wooden homes that were typical of the living accommodations in the poverty-stricken mountains of eastern Kentucky.
+This 1963 photo of Hazard, Kentucky, shows wooden homes that were typical of the living accommodations in the poverty-stricken mountains of eastern Kentucky.
 When Steve Ashton circulated a pamphlet in Hazard in 1963 to appeal for food, clothing and aid for unemployed coal miners during bitter labor dispute, he criticized the sheriff and police, suggesting corruption.
 He was charged under the state's criminal libel laws and sentenced to six months in prison.
 The Supreme Court invalidated Kentucky's law, ruling it violated the First Amendment.
+(AP Photo, used with permission from the Associated Press)

 In Ashton v.
 Kentucky, 384 U.S. 195 (1966), the Supreme Court held that most criminal libel laws violated the First Amendment.